This article has links to products and services we love, which we may make commission from.

 New Abbey is a cute historic village in Kirkcudbrightshire.

-It has a similar feel to Culross in The Kingdom of Fife with these well-preserved buildings, some of which are painted soft colours.
+It has a similar feel to Culross in The Kingdom of Fife, with well-preserved buildings, some painted in pastel shades.

-One of the main attractions in New Abbey is Sweetheart Abbey which you can see as you enter the picturesque village.
+One of the main attractions in New Abbey is Sweetheart Abbey, which you can see when you enter the picturesque village.

 You can also visit New Abbey Corn Mill and hike one of the trails that range from moderate (Airds Point) to strenuous (Criffel).